IMMUNIZATIONS PROTECT OUR CHILDREN

 Immunizations and vaccinations are safe and effective.
 They prevent our children and families from contracting diseases that can cause permanent disabilities and even death.
 By making sure a community is fully immunized, we can make our state, cities and schools healthier.

-Disease rates have dropped because of other reasons, not immunizations.
+MYTH: Disease rates have dropped because of other reasons, not immunizations.

 Data documenting disease rates before and after the introduction of vaccines demonstrate they are highly effective in decreasing the incidence of diseases, despite improvements in living conditions.